Icinga/icinga2/doc/14-addons-plugins.md

 ## <a id="configuration-tools"></a> Configuration Management Tools

-If you require your favourite configuration tool to export Icinga 2 configuration, please get in touch with their developers.
+If you require your favourite configuration tool to export the Icinga 2 configuration, please get in touch with their developers.
 The Icinga project does not provide a configuration web interface yet.
 Follow the [Icinga Blog](https://www.icinga.org/blog/) for updates on this topic.

-If you're looking for puppet manifests, chef cookbooks, ansible recipes, etc - we're happy to integrate them upstream, so please get in touch with the [Icinga team](https://www.icinga.org/community/get-involved/).
+If you're looking for puppet manifests, chef cookbooks, ansible recipes, etc. -- we're happy to integrate them upstream, so please get in touch with the [Icinga team](https://www.icinga.org/community/get-involved/).

 These tools are currently in development and require feedback and tests: